obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Global Filter.md

 # Global Filter

 > [!tip]
-> Since Tasks X.Y.Z, a new [[Global Query]] facility has been added, which offers a lot more flexibility than the Global Filter.
+> Since Tasks 3.5.0, a new [[Global Query]] facility has been added, which offers a lot more flexibility than the Global Filter.

 ## Optional Global Filter